Coronial investigations and inquests are different to ATSB safety investigations, with different objectives and evidentiary requirements.

 It is important that the ATSB works closely with coronial officers and the police as early as possible in an investigation.
 While ATSB investigations and coronial inquests are separate processes, they share a similar important objective: to prevent a similar death occurring in the future.

-This brochure outlines how the ATSB can work in parallel with coronial officers and the police.
+This page outlines how the ATSB can work in parallel with coronial officers and the police.
 It also explains the ATSB's legal limitations on releasing evidence from an ATSB investigation.

 About the ATSB

 The ATSB is an independent Commonwealth Government Agency.
 It is entirely separate from transport regulators, policy makers and service providers.